twilsonco/SiriShortcuts/MenuGenerator.md

 ## Credits

-- [jpasholk’s “vCard Menu Helper”](https://routinehub.co/shortcut/18220) (Inspiration for this shortcut, though other great vCard menu shortcuts also exist)
+- [jpasholk’s “vCard Menu Helper”](https://routinehub.co/shortcut/18220) (Inspiration for this shortcut, though other great vCard menu shortcuts also exist).
-- [DylanShortcuts’ “Emoji to Image”](https://routinehub.co/shortcut/14899) adapted to turn an emoji into an image
+- [DylanShortcuts’ “Emoji to Image”](https://routinehub.co/shortcut/14899) adapted to turn an emoji into an image.
-- [SACUL_6’s “Create Menu Using Font Awesome”](https://routinehub.co/shortcut/17750) adapted for Font Awesome icon fetching
+- [SACUL_6’s “Create Menu Using Font Awesome”](https://routinehub.co/shortcut/17750) adapted for Font Awesome icon fetching.
-- [Toolbox Pro for Shortcuts](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) (Inspiration for structure of Quick Menu feature and of menu items when a dictionary is used as input)
+- [Toolbox Pro for Shortcuts](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977) (Inspiration for structure of Quick Menu feature and of menu items when a dictionary is used as input).

 ## Attribution